fonsecapeter/ruby_data_structures/README.md

 ```

 ### Max Heap
 This is a Max Heap Tree that will take in a dynamic array and immediately sort it into a (max) heap.
-The max element is accessible in linear time and inserts / extracts will trigger sift-ups/downs to maintain heap ordering.
+The max element is accessible in linear time and inserts/extracts will trigger sift-ups/downs to maintain heap ordering.

 ```ruby
 MaxHeap.new([5, 12, 64, 1, 37, 90, 91, 97])